Wrap Me Up (Jimmy Fallon and Meghan Trainor song)

 "Wrap Me Up" is a song by American comedian Jimmy Fallon and singer-songwriter Meghan Trainor, included on the former's third studio album, Holiday Seasoning (2024).
 Fallon and Trainor wrote it with songwriter Sean Douglas and its producer, Gian Stone.
 Republic Records released it as a single on November 17, 2023.
 A doo-wop, hip hop, and Christmas song, "Wrap Me Up" is written as a duet on which two narrators exchange flirtatious lyrics in a call-and-response format.
-One of them expresses curiosity about their Christmas gift and the other one withholds the answer before offering themself as the gift.
+One of them expresses curiosity about their Christmas gift and the other one withholds the answer before offering themselves as the gift.

 Music critics were positive about "Wrap Me Up" and directed praise towards its production, which they found catchy.
 The song peaked at number 92 on the Canadian Hot 100 chart and number four on the Bubbling Under Hot 100.
 It also reached number two on the Adult Contemporary chart and number five on Digital Song Sales.
 The accompanying music video was premiered on The Tonight Show Starring Jimmy Fallon, and Fallon and Trainor performed "Wrap Me Up" on Jimmy Kimmel Live! as well as at the Jingle Ball.